Prediction Markets

 The current market value of the company’s shares.

-In both cases, participants trade hoping to make a profit, a form of speculation.
+In both cases, participants trade in hopes of making a profit, a form of speculation.
 Hedging is prevalent in both spots as well.
 For example, stock market investors can hedge risks with futures and options.

 Prediction market traders can offset positions and mitigate risk by purchasing other event contracts.
-When trading on either one, the listed prices of contracts and stocks essentially aggregate collective knowledge on where things currently stand.
+When trading on either, the listed prices of contracts and stocks essentially aggregate collective knowledge of where things currently stand.

 Prediction Markets vs. Sports Betting